LGN520/farreach-public/docs/netreach-voting-v3-memory.md

 					* TODO: If split_idx == 1 (the last 2nd pkt has been sent), set split_idx=0 (send the last pkt) and send to next server (increase dst_port)
 					* TODO: Otherwise: decrease split_idx, send to next server, and clone_e2e
 				+ For mirrored EVICT and mirrored EVICT_CASE2, convert them as EVICT_SWITCH and EVICT_CASE2_SWITCH to switch OS
+		+ NOTE: PUTREQ_LARGE_SEQ from cloned PUTREQ_LARGE/RECIR, EVICT/CASE2_SWITCH from cloned EVICT/CASE2 should access following MATs
-			- TODO: switch-driven partition scheme (change udp port)
+		* Stage 1: switch-driven partition scheme (change udp port)
 			+ If no range query, hash parition for normal REQ packets
 			+ TODO: If with range query, range partition for normal REQ packets
 				* TODO: For SCANREQ, update it as SCANREQ_SPLIT to corresponding server (based on beginkey) with split_num (based on beginkey and endkey) and split_idx (always start from split_num-1), and clone_e2e
 				* TODO: Server needs to embed snapshot id into SCANRES for client to judge the consistency, and retry if not (snapshot and hence inconsistent SCANRES is rare)
-				+ TODO: Including cloned PUTREQ_LARGE, CASE1, EVICT_SWITCH, and EVICT_CASE2_SWITCH
-				+ TODO: try to move it at the same stage after eg_port_forward_tbl to reduce MAT entries and actions?
-			- TODO: Access per-server iscase3
+			+ Set serveridx_hdr.server_idx for per-server case3 reg
+		* Stage 2: access per-server case3 if isbackup=1
+			+ For PUTREQ_SEQ/DELREQ_SEQ/PUTREQ_LARGE_SEQ, get case3 by serveridx_hdr.serveridx
+			+ For PUT/DELRES_CASE3 (embedded with serveridx_hdr.serveridx), set case3=1
-			- TODO: Access eg_port_forward_tbl
+		- Stage 3: Access eg_port_forward_tbl
-				- TODO: For PUT/DELREQ, and PUT/DELREQ_RECIR
+			- For PUT/DELREQ_SEQ, and PUTREQ_LARGE_SEQ
-					+ If iscase3=0, update it as PUT/DELREQ_CASE3 to server
+				+ If iscase3=0 and isbackup=1, update it as PUT/DELREQ_CASE3 or PUTREQ_LARGE_CASE3 to server
+				+ Otherwise, directly forward to server
-					+ Otherwise, update it as PUT/DELREQ to server
+			+ For PUT/DELRES_CASE3, update as PUT/DELRES to client
 			- If PUTREQ_POP/GETRES_POP/PUTREQ_LARGE + EVICT/EVICT_CASE2, forward to server, and clone_e2e for switchOS thread (simulate copy_to_cpu)
 				+ For CASE2, switch OS not only performs rollback for snapshot, but also sends to server by tcp for packet loss
 				+ For each packet received from switch OS, server can compare the carried seq with the saved one to avoid overwrite
 				+ Bandwidth overhead of switch OS is limited, as eviction is rare under skewed workload and packet loss is rare
-			- Same stage
+		- Stage 4
 			+ Access update_udplen_tbl (default: not change udp_hdr.hdrLen)
 				* NOTE: only match vallen <= 128B; udp_hdr.hdrLen = 6 + payloadsize
 					- Payloadsize: 1B optype + 2B hashidx + 16B key + 4B vallen + aligned vallen
-					* Including GETRES from server/switch, GETRES_POP_EVICT/_CASE2, PUTRES from server/switch, PUTREQ_POP_EVICT/_CASE2, PUTREQ_CASE1, DELREQ_CASE1, PUTREQ_LARGE_EVICT/_CASE2
+				* Including GETRES from server/switch, GETRES_POP_EVICT/_CASE2, PUTRES from server/switch, PUTREQ_POP_EVICT/_CASE2, PUTREQ_CASE1, DELREQ_CASE1, PUTREQ_LARGE_EVICT/_CASE2, DELRES from server/switch
 				* TODO: check why we need parameter 0 when adding entry with range field
 			+ Access update_macaddr_tbl
 	+ GETREQ
 		* Stage 0: match key
 		* Stage 1